 In this scenario, I’ve been learning a lot about processes.
 I can test what works better and change it anywhere and at any time that I want.

-I hope that this gave you an insight into the general view of the Purchasing Process and what is the tool that may be very useful for controlling it.
+I hope that this gave you an insight into the general view of the Purchasing Process and the procurement process software that may be very useful for controlling it.

 *Artur de Paula is from the Finance Team and is the HoneyBadger responsible for the Procurement Process at Pipefy.